porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 Account deployed on address 0x6b6B8ea196a6F27EFE408288a4FEeBE9A9e12005
 ```

 So, we are ready to use `SpendLimit`.
-For the test, now please open [zkSync2.0 testnet explorer](https://zksync2-testnet.zkscan.io/) and search for the deployed Account contract address to be able to track balances and transactions we will make in the next sections.
+For the test, now please open [zkSync2.0 testnet explorer](https://zksync2-testnet.zkscan.io/) and search for the deployed Account contract address to be able to track balances and transactions we will make in the following sections.

 ## Set the daily spending limit

 First, create `setLimit.ts` and after pasting the example code below, replace the undefined account address and private key string values with the ones we got in the previous section.

-To enable the daily spending limit, you need to call `setSpendingLimit` function with two parameters: token address and amount limit.
+To enable the daily spending limit, we execute `setSpendingLimit` function with two parameters: token address and amount limit.
 Token address is ETH_ADDRESS and the limit parameter is "0.005" in the example below. (can be any number)

 ```typescript
 import { utils, Wallet, Provider, Contract, EIP712Signer, types} from 'zksync-web3';